Abhistark7/My-Solr/README.md

 # My-Solr
-My Solr micro service written using Spring Boot and REST Using Docker for containerization.
+My Solr micro service written using Spring Boot and REST<br/>
+Using Docker for containerization.<br/>
 Using Swagger for documentation.